 FACE’s work in Egypt

-FACE and our sister agency Œuvre d’Orient work closely with the Coptic Catholic Church in Egypt and fund its projects in education, social and healthcare and pastoral support, which serve and benefit disadvantaged and vulnerable communities of all faiths across all eight eparchies
+FACE works closely with the Coptic Catholic Church in Egypt to fund projects in education, healthcare and pastoral support, which serve and benefit disadvantaged and vulnerable communities of all faiths across all eight eparchies

 Campaign Against Female Genital Mutilation (FGM)